kvasdopil/ui-gen/README.md

 4. **Text Preservation**: If you click outside or dismiss the modify form, your entered text will be preserved - click "Modify" again to continue editing
 5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
 6. The new modification prompt will be added to the history immediately (before generation completes)
+7. API call is made to `POST /api/screens/:id/dialog` with your prompt
+8. The endpoint uses all existing dialog entries to build conversation history for the LLM
-7. A loading spinner will appear while the UI is being regenerated
+9. A loading spinner will appear while the UI is being regenerated
-8. Once generation completes, the prompt will be updated with the generated HTML
+10. Once generation completes, the prompt will be updated with the generated HTML
-9. The newly created prompt will be automatically selected, showing its output
+11. The newly created prompt will be automatically selected, showing its output
-10. You can continue making modifications iteratively - each modification builds on the full conversation history
+12. You can continue making modifications iteratively - each modification builds on the full conversation history
-11. Each screen maintains its own independent conversation history
+13. Each screen maintains its own independent conversation history

 ### Creating Arrow Connections